 move detroit forward & join our team

-Detroit is entering a historic new chapter under Mayor-Elect Mary Sheffield, the city’s first woman to serve as Mayor.
-As she forms her administration, Mayor-Elect Sheffield is assembling a talented, diverse team of leaders who bring deep expertise, lived experience, and the courage to put forward bold, innovative ideas that move Detroit forward.
+Detroit is entering a historic new chapter under Mayor Mary Sheffield, the city’s first woman to serve as Mayor.
+As she forms her administration, Mayor Sheffield is assembling a talented, diverse team of leaders who bring deep expertise, lived experience, and the courage to put forward bold, innovative ideas that move Detroit forward.
 Her team will drive a City government grounded in collaboration, equity, transparency, and results.

-We’ve sorted our open positions by different policy areas and themes that reflect the new Administrations priorities.
+We’ve sorted our open positions by different policy areas and themes that reflect the new Administration’s priorities.
 Find the category that best reflects your experience and areas of interest to view the available positions.

 ABOUT THE SHEFFIELD ADMINISTRATION